Mario Testino: Career

 Testino has become one of the world's best-known and most celebrated fashion photographers.
 He has documented subjects from A-list stars, musicians, supermodels and artists as well as subjects he has encountered throughout his travels.
 His work has been featured in magazines such as Vogue, V Magazine, Vanity Fair, GQ, LOVE, Allure and VMan.
 Eighteen exhibitions and more than 16 books have been published on his work.
 Suzy Menkes, Vogue's International Editor explains, "Testino's skill is first and foremost to catch the moment and to bring out the humanity in his subjects".

 Some of Testino's most recognizable work derives from his portraits of royals, most famously, his series with Diana, Princess of Wales in 1997.
 Commissioned for Vanity Fair he said: "[Diana] opened a door for me because I then started photographing the royal families of Europe extensively ... this brings out my love for tradition, for a way of showing family and the longevity of people".
 Testino was also the official photographer for portraits of the Duke and Duchess of Cambridge on the occasion of their engagement in December 2010.
 In July 2015, he took the official photographs of the British royal family after Princess Charlotte of Cambridge's christening at Sandringham Estate.
 He has photographed many other royal families in a similar fashion.

 Testino's collaboration with Tom Ford and fashion stylist Carine Roitfeld on provocative advertising campaigns in the mid-1990s is widely credited to have led to the revival of Gucci as a major fashion house.

 Anna Wintour, editor-in-chief of American Vogue stated that "Fashion photography is this uneasy mix of art and commerce and I think nobody understands this better than Mario".

-Aaron Hicklin of The Observer described him as "the world's most prolific magazine and fashion trade photographer".
-His persistence in shooting Gisele Bündchen and Kate Moss is widely credited with elevating their supermodel status.
+A prolific magazine photographer, his persistence in shooting Gisele Bündchen and Kate Moss is widely credited with elevating their supermodel status.
 Testino started the ‘Towel Series’ on his Instagram account in 2013, featuring influential people, including musicians, actors and models wearing only towels.
 The series became widely replicated by his followers on the social platform and highly in demand among celebrities.